Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The way to help people make a decision is to see if they will resist or not.
 Eternal life is a serious matter, far beyond simple belief; this answers the question of why God allows trials and calamities.
 Notice, I didn’t say causes trials and misfortunes.
 Yes, He can do that also, but most of that we bring upon ourselves.
 We shall discuss the nature of the Tree of Knowledge of Good and Evil in a future blog post.

-This blog post is an excerpt from chapter 3.2 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 1.2 of the book Origin of Woman.

-I suggest you go over to UnlockBibleMeaning.com and do a study on the word resist.
+I suggest you go over to UnlockBibleMeaning.com and do a study on the word resist (G436 – 1 Peter 5:9).

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Evil.
+Please use the Social Network links just below to share this information from The Explanation, Evil.
 God Deliberately Allowed it in the Garden of Eden.
 Here’s Why